docker/docs/engine/security/trust/content_trust.md

 ### Pull image content

 A common way to consume an image is to `pull` it.
-With content trust enabled, the Docker client only allows `docker pull` to retrieve signed images.
+With DCT enabled, the Docker client only allows `docker pull` to retrieve signed images.
 Let's try to pull the image you signed and pushed earlier: